digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

   :start-after: -- CREATE_ALICE_HOLDING_BEGIN
   :end-before: -- CREATE_ALICE_HOLDING_END

-Alice creates a request to deposit ``1,000 USD`` at the Bank, the Bank then accepts the request and a corresponding ``Holding`` is created.
+Alice creates a request to deposit ``USD 1,000`` at the Bank, the Bank then accepts the request and a corresponding ``Holding`` is created.

 You can imagine that the latter step happens only after Alice has showed up at the bank and